Area-53-Robotics/53D-High-Stakes-Notebook/entries/ring-rush-mech-1/identify.typ

 #figure(
   image("identify-ring-rush.excalidraw.svg", width: 50%),
   caption: "In the above image, (1) the robot activates the ring rush mechanism during autonomous and rush for the ring stack.
 The ring stack is disrupted.
-(2) The ring rush mechanism steals two rings from the ring stack.
+(2) The ring rush mechanism steals two rings from the ring stack.\n
-  The ring rush mechanism allows us to upset the enemy alliance's auton, as well as collect rings from the center line without crossing. "
+  The ring rush mechanism allows us to upset the enemy alliance's auton, as well as collect rings from the auton line without crossing."
 )

 #colbreak()

 #table(
   columns: (1fr),
   rows: 4,